 Restaurant Job Boards that Take the Hassle Out of Hiring

 Uncertainty is something that just comes with working in the restaurant industry.
-Managers deal with last-minute callouts, schedule changes, surges and drops in demand and more.
+Managers deal with last-minute callouts, schedule changes, surges or drops in demand, and more.
 Having the tools to respond effectively saves time and keeps the team operating smoothly.
 That’s where Qwick comes in handy.

-Qwick is an on-demand staffing platform that brings employers with open shifts and professionals with the necessary skills together.
-With a 14-point vetting process, Qwick does the heavy lifting of screening each candidate.
-This means that only the cream of the crop can access and accept jobs on the platform.
-You can post a shift weeks in advance or within 2 hours of the start of your shift.
+Qwick is an on-demand staffing platform that connects businesses in need of staff to skilled hospitality freelancers eager to work.
+Qwick does the heavy lifting of screening each candidate, which means that only the cream of the crop can access and accept jobs on the platform.
+You can post a shift weeks in advance, on a recurring status, or for last-minute needs as they arise.

-Because Qwick’s professionals are trained independent contractors, you can control labor costs and avoid doling out benefits, PTO and other additions that regular employees must receive.
-Plus, Qwick’s experienced team manages the taxes of each independent contractor, meaning you have one less task on your plate.
+Because Qwick freelancers are independent contractors, you can control labor costs and avoid doling out benefits, PTO, and other additions that regular employees must receive.

 Price: Posting to Qwick is free.
-The platform only charges a flat rate of 40% on top of the workers hourly pay which is set by you.
+The platform only charges a flat rate of 40% on top of the hourly pay, which is set by you.

 Pros: The name says it all.
-You can fill shifts and hire full time employees in the nick of time when you post a shift to Qwick at no fee.
+You can easily fill shifts and even hire full time employees you meet through Qwick with no additional free.
 The speed and reliability of the platform makes it a favorite for restaurant managers that need to remain agile in the face of unforeseen circumstances.

 Cons: Qwick is ideal for temporary hiring solutions.

-Qwick Tip: Can’t commit to a full-time hire?
-Save on labor costs with a temporary hire, courtesy of Qwick.
+Qwick Tip: Can’t commit to a full time hire?
+Save on labor costs with temporary staff courtesy of Qwick.
 This is just one of many ways that on-demand staffing can benefit your business.

 Small businesses and large chains alike can find qualified candidates through ZipRecruiter.
 While ZipRecruiter spans a wide array of industries, its top ratings from employers and large job post distribution network earn it a spot on our list of top restaurant job boards.